kratsg/JetReclustering/README.md

 ### Incorporating in existing code

-If you wish to incorporate `JetReclustering` directly into your code, add this package as a dependency in `cmt/Makefile.RootCore` and then a header
+If you wish to incorporate `xAODJetReclustering` directly into your code, add this package as a dependency in `cmt/Makefile.RootCore` and then a header

 ```c++
 #include <xAODJetReclustering/JetReclusteringTool.h>